simonwahll/wahllcontent/dart/dart/lambda.md

 > 2
 ```

-With the block lambda we can have multiple expressions in the body, just like with functions.
-In this case we print the sum of the two numbers in the lambda instead of after.
-We then return sum in case we would like to use it later.
+With the block lambda, we can have multiple expressions in the body, just like with functions.
+In this case, we print the sum of the two numbers in the lambda instead of after.
+We then return the sum in case we would like to use it later.

 ## Lambdas as Function Arguments

-Lambdas can be used as arguments to functions.
+Lambdas can be used as arguments for functions.
 This can be useful for example if you would like to have some type of callback that runs at the end of a function, for example in an asynchronous function.

 ```dart
 function f(Function callback) {